Thinking about your New Year's resolutions? We can help!

 If your lung condition is affected by dust, you may need to be careful when getting your artificial tree out of storage.
 If your tree has got dusty, try vacuuming it or wiping it down with a damp cloth.

-You could use airtight plastic bags or boxes when you pack the tree and decorations away again, so they’re less likely to get dusty through the year.
+You could use airtight plastic bags or boxes when you pack the tree and decorations away again so they’re less likely to get dusty throughout the year.

 Festive checklist

-There are a few things you can do to make sure that your lung condition is under control before the festive season begins.
+Here are a few reminders of things you can do to help keep your lung condition under control before the winter holiday season begins.

 Get prepared by:

-- Checking your medicines are in date and you’ve got enough to last the whole festive period.
+- Check your medicines are in date, and you’ve got enough to last the whole festive period.
+Remember to keep taking these regularly, as prescribed.
+If you have a reliever inhaler, always carry it with you.

-- Checking your pharmacy’s opening times.
+- Check your pharmacy’s opening times.
 Find your nearest pharmacy in England, Northern Ireland, Scotland or Wales.

-- Checking your GP surgery’s opening times.
-If you need to see your GP, asthma nurse or specialist when they’re closed, you can phone NHS 111 or use 111 online.
+- Check your GP surgery’s opening times.
+If you need to see your GP, asthma nurse, or specialist when they’re closed, you can phone NHS 111 or use 111 online.
+111 online can also tell you which pharmacies are open on Sundays and bank holidays.

-- Collecting any medicines you need before your GP surgery or local pharmacy close.
+- Order and collect any medicines you need before your GP surgery or local pharmacy close.

-- Updating your self-management plan and keeping it with you over the festive season.
+- Update your self-management plan and keep it with you over the festive season.
 Self-management plans keep all the information you need to know about your lung condition in one place.
-We have an asthma action plan, a MART action plan, a COPD self-management plan and a pulmonary fibrosis self-management plan available.
+We have the following resources you can download:

 Get support